Systems of Units¶

 Note

 The above code example may give the impression that the order of components in a derived unit is determined by the multiplication order.
 This is not the case.
-As stated in Simplifying the resulting expression templates, to be able to reason about and simplify units, the library needs to order them in an appropriate order.
+As stated in Simplifying the resulting symbolic expressions, to be able to reason about and simplify units, the library needs to order them in an appropriate order.
 This will affect the order of components in a resulting type and text output.

 Please refer to our FAQ for more information.